Bismarck-GM/liFEsMemes-Rails/HOWTO.md

 ## Running Migrations and Seeds

 You can migrate the database by running `rails db:migrate`.
-If you also want to add some dummy data to work with, you can use the database seeder by running `rails db:seed`.
+For this project to work it's necesary to run the seeds: `rails db:seed`.
 Note: Make sure to run both commands in the root directory of the project.

 ## Starting The Application